 Foreign Language Requirements

 Aspirants to the Ph.D. degree in music theory and musicology are expected to have a reading knowledge of German, French, Italian, Spanish, or any other foreign language approved by the department.
 Reading proficiency must be demonstrated before scheduling the oral comprehensive examination.
 The student also may be advised to develop reading proficiency in another language or languages in order to pursue research for the dissertation.

 Specific course work for each student is arranged individually in consultation with the student’s advisor.
 The Ph.D. program normally requires 4 years of full-time study beyond the master’s degree, with the first 2 years devoted to course work.
 A minimum of 18 credit hours is devoted to the dissertation, an original contribution to knowledge in the student’s research area.

-Students in musicology must complete at least 2 semesters of MUSC 654 or MUSC 656 Collegium Musicum, and 2 semesters of MUSC 940 Seminar on Selected Topics in Musicology.
+Students in musicology must complete 2 semesters of MUSC 940 Seminar on Selected Topics in Musicology.
+Students in music theory must complete 2 semesters of MTHC 789 Seminar on Special Topics in Music Theory.
 In addition, students must complete at least 3 more 3-credit-hour courses in advanced musicology and at least 3 more 3-credit-hour courses in advanced music theory.

 For general information on academic requirements, residence, tenure, and enrollment, see the Graduate Studies section of the online catalog.

 Doctoral students are required to have training in both responsible scholarship and research skills pertinent to the doctoral level of research in their field of study.

 To satisfy both components, Ph.D. students in Musicology or Music Theory must complete MUSC 801 Music Bibliography and Research (or its equivalent) and, if available, participate in advanced performance seminars.